mkudzia/transcriptinator/README.md

 * a derivative .txt file with just text
 * a derivative .xml file with timestamp information
 * a structured XML document (filename_transcript.xml) for use with the Islandora Oral Histories module
+* a VTT caption file (filename_vtt.txt) for use with the Islandora Oral Histories module

 ## Use with Islandora ##
 The XML transcript output is intended to fit the [Islandora Oral Histories Module](https://github.com/digitalutsc/islandora_solution_pack_oralhistories).